 - Add numbers that show your actions mattered.

-These outside sales resume examples show how:
+These sales resume examples show you how:

-Sales Job Description for Resume [Sample]
+Sales Job Description for a Resume

 The first of those sales resume examples can’t be oversold.
 It shows specific skills the hiring team is searching for, with detailed numbers.